 I can recommend you to stay in a ryokan, a traditional accommodation type of Japan.
 Here you will have a room with the tatami wooden mats and you sleep on the floor in a futon (a super thin mattress and warm covers).

 Pssst: We took the train till Yudanaka and our Ryokan picked us up at the station.
 After the check-in they drove us till the parking of the park.
-So if you stay in a ryokan, don’t forget to see if they offer this free shuttle service.
+So if you stay in a Ryokan, don’t forget to see if they offer this free shuttle service.
 Most of them do as Japan are masters in hospitality.

 The Ryokan we stayed in

-The ryokan that we picked was Suminoyu and we loved it as it wasn’t so expensive, but very appealing!
+The Ryokan that we picked was Suminoyu and we loved it as it wasn’t so expensive, but very appealing!
 Many in the area can go sky-high in prices, so be sure to check your dates on time!
 They usually accept reservations from 3 months before and you will have to pay cash upon arrival.

 Like I already mentioned, they offered shuttle service from and to the train station, also to the parking of the park.
 You just have to communicate what time you will arrive and they will gladly help you.
 The best thing is you can wear the yukatas and geta they offer and stroll around the little town like Japanese people do.

 We also chose the half-board option with breakfast and the Japanese kaiseki dinner.
 Kaiseki dinner means you will have a full meal offered in small dishes.
 This is just what I love, small cute dishes so you can taste a bit of everything.
-All where made with local fresh ingredients which is a big plus.
+All were made with local fresh ingredients which is a big plus.
 The breakfast is also served in small dishes, cold and warm ones.
 It doesn’t look like much, but it sure was delicious and filling.

 So if you want the full Japanese experience… try as many things they offer as you can!